Cherry Gillespie - Biography

 By Gary P. Rose

-She had married song writer/ record producer David Mindel in London in 1975.
-David had written the theme tunes for 'Jim'll Fix It' and 'Challenge Anneka', amongst others, and he was also credited on Cherry's single 'Here Comes the Band'.
-In 1977, Cherry released the solo single ''Here Comes the Band', and, the following year, she did backing vocals on Maddy Prior's first solo album, 'Woman in the Wings'.
-In 1997, Cherry and David emigrated to France where David opened his own record production company, Mingel Music (now Music by Design).
+She had married song writer / record producer David Mindel in London in 1975.
+David had written the theme tunes for 'Jim'll Fix It' and 'Challenge Anneka', amongst others, and he was also credited on Cherry's solo single 'Here Comes the Band', which was released in 1977.
+The following year, Cherry did backing vocals on Maddy Prior's first solo album, 'Woman in the Wings'.
+In 1997, Cherry and David emigrated to France where David opened his own record production company, Mindel Music (now Music by Design).
 Following their divorce, Cherry married Rob Dickens, CBE, who holds a number of trustee and consultant positions in the music industry.
 They have a daughter and have homes in London, Grasse in France, New York and Los Angeles.

 Since giving up performing, Cherry has worked as a choreographer and still keeps up with dance classes as well as singing lessons.
 She is one of the Development Committee of Dancers Careers Development.